SantiagoMorenoV/50-Startups-Multiple-Reg/README.md

+# 50 Startups

+## Multiple Linear Regression

-ate), and profit, we will find which features are significant to these startups' profits.
+A venture capital fund wants to obtain a criterion to invest in fifty startups.
+Based on a dataset containing: their expenditure on R & D, administration and marketing, location (state), and profit, we will find which features are significant to these startups' profits.

-This was an Udemy Guided Project.

 ### Optional R code